There is something about

 Giant Clam Sanctuary and Kibila White Beach

-The sanctuary is located at Kibila Beach.
+The sanctuary is situated at Kibila Beach.

 Katunggan Park